ryjm/landscape/README.md

 ```

 Whenever you change some landscape source code, this will recompile the code and
 copy the updated version into your fakezod pier.
+Visit localhost:80 to launch Landscape (or whichever port is printed out to your terminal upon booting your ship).

 ### NixOS dev